kth-ros-pkg/manipulation_dreambed_jumpstart/README.md

 ## Next steps
-We suggest that you clone this repo, and then check our [Wiki](https://github.com/kth-ros-pkg/manipulation_dreambed_jumpstart/wiki), in which you'll have plenty of information on how to setup your environment for running the dreambed.
+We suggest that you clone this repo, and then check our [Wiki](https://github.com/kth-ros-pkg/manipulation_dreambed_jumpstart/wiki), in which you'll find plenty of information on how to setup your environment for running the dreambed.